Benjamin Harrison: Surrender of Atlanta and promotion

-Post-war career
+Postwar career

 Indiana politics

 While serving in the Union Army in October 1864, Harrison was once again elected reporter of the Indiana Supreme Court, although he did not seek the position, and served as the Court's reporter for four more years.
 The position was not a politically powerful one, but it provided Harrison with a steady income for his work preparing and publishing court opinions, which he sold to the legal profession.
 Harrison also resumed his law practice in Indianapolis.
 He became a skilled orator and known as "one of the state's leading lawyers".
+His successful prosecution of Nancy Clem for the Cold Spring murders of 1868 brought him particular attention, although her conviction was twice overturned on appeal.

 In 1869 President Ulysses S. Grant appointed Harrison to represent the federal government in a civil suit filed by Lambdin P. Milligan, whose controversial wartime conviction for treason in 1864 led to the landmark U.S. Supreme Court case Ex parte Milligan.
 The civil case was referred to the U.S. Circuit Court for Indiana at Indianapolis, where it evolved into Milligan v.
 Hovey.
-Although the jury found in Milligan's favor and he had sought hundreds of thousands of dollars in damages, state and federal statutes limited the amount the federal government had to award to Milligan to five dollars plus court costs.
+Although the jury found in Milligan's favor and he had sought hundreds of thousands of dollars in damages, state and federal statutes limited the amount the federal government had to award Milligan to five dollars plus court costs.

-With his increasing reputation, local Republicans urged Harrison to run for Congress.
+Given his rising reputation, local Republicans urged Harrison to run for Congress.
 He initially confined his political activities to speaking on behalf of other Republican candidates, a task for which he received high praise from his colleagues.
 In 1872, Harrison campaigned for the Republican nomination for governor of Indiana.
 Former governor Oliver Morton favored his opponent, Thomas M. Browne, and Harrison lost his bid for statewide office.
 He returned to his law practice and, despite the Panic of 1873, was financially successful enough to build a grand new home in Indianapolis in 1874.
 He continued to make speeches on behalf of Republican candidates and policies.

 In 1876, when a scandal forced the original Republican nominee, Godlove Stein Orth, to drop out of the gubernatorial race, Harrison accepted the party's invitation to take his place on the ticket.
-Harrison centered his campaign on economic policy and favored deflating the national currency.
-He was defeated in a plurality by James D. Williams, losing by 5,084 votes out 434,457 cast, but Harrison built on his new prominence in state politics.
-When the Great Railroad Strike of 1877 reached Indianapolis, he gathered a citizen militia to make a show of support for owners and management, and helped to mediate an agreement between the workers and management and to prevent the strike from widening.
+He centered his campaign on economic policy and favored deflating the national currency.
+He was defeated in a plurality by James D. Williams, losing by 5,084 votes out of 434,457 cast, but Harrison built on his new prominence in state politics.
+When the Great Railroad Strike of 1877 reached Indianapolis, he gathered a citizen militia to make a show of support for owners and management, and helped mediate an agreement between the workers and management and to prevent the strike from widening.